 1. Develop programs and procedures to lessen the frequency and severity of claims or losses.

 A safety program provides clear and safe work processes for employees.
-The company’s management must properly inform employees about safe work procedures.
-Make sure employees know and understand the safety program to avoid safety violations.
-Safety work conditions help prevent occupational injuries and illnesses.
+Then, the company’s management must properly inform employees about safe work procedures.
+In addition, make sure employees know and understand the safety program to avoid safety violations.
+Furthermore, Safety work conditions help prevent occupational injuries and illnesses.

 An accident investigation program helps determine the cause of workplace accidents.
 Having an insight into how, what, when, and where the accident happened makes it easier to identify what caused the accident.
-From there, companies can develop measures to prevent accidents from happening again.
+So, from there, companies can develop measures to prevent accidents from happening again.

 Develop safety procedures based on the results of accident investigations.
-Identifying possible risks and hazards is not enough in preventing workplace accidents.
-Creating solutions to workplace problems is the key to improving a company’s e-mod rating.
+Moreover, identifying possible risks and hazards is not enough in preventing workplace accidents.
+In addition, creating solutions to workplace problems is the key to improving a company’s e-mod rating.

 A return-to-work program helps injured workers get back to work quickly after an injury.
-An employee with a temporary disability is an open claim.
+What’s more, an employee with a temporary disability is an open claim.
 An open claim stays on the company’s experience mod rating until it gets closed.
-It is important to quickly close claims to clear your claims history and improve your e-mod rating.
+Also, it is important to quickly close claims to clear your claims history and improve your e-mod rating.

-An effective claims management helps in the fast and efficient filing, settling, and closing of claims.
-Claims stay on claims history for three years.
-The faster you clear your company’s claim history, the better e-mod rating you will get.
+Effective claims management helps in the fast and efficient filing, settling, and closing of claims.
+In addition, claims stay on the claims history for three years.
+Moreover, the faster you clear your company’s claim history, the better e-mod rating you will get.

 Employees may suffer from different types of injuries.
 Some are major injuries needing emergency medical treatment.
-Some may be minor injuries that can be managed by an occupational health nurse, trained safety officer, or by the employee itself.
-Having an injury triage will help identify which injury needs medical attention and which doesn’t.
+What’s more, some may be minor injuries that can be managed by an occupational health nurse, trained safety officer, or by employee itself.
+Moreover, having an injury triage will help identify which injury needs medical attention and which doesn’t.
 Triaging injuries significantly lowers the number of unnecessary claims.
-Insurance carriers like Travelers and AmTrust Financial offer a 24/7 nurse triage line.
-A nurse triage line helps employees determine if their injuries need urgent medical attention.
+Furthermore, insurance carriers like Travelers and AmTrust Financial offer a 24/7 nurse triage line.
+In addition, a nurse triage line helps employees determine if their injuries need urgent medical attention.

-Workplace training develops knowledge, enhances employee skills and efficiency.
-Well-trained employees are less likely to make workplace mistakes.
-Fewer mistakes mean less risk of accidents and injuries.
+Workplace training develops knowledge and enhances employee skills and efficiency.
+As well as, well-trained employees are less likely to make workplace mistakes.
+Also, fewer mistakes mean less risk of accidents and injuries.